 Long before Minecraft and OPERAcraft, Second Life, etc., all the way back in 1996 and the very beginnings of internet, there was a project called Flatland that offered an exciting early glimpse at internet as an immersive 3D world.
 Built from a collection of tiles akin to that of Minecraft, or perhaps more accurately virtual LEGOs, its appearance was somewhere between id’s Wolfenstein and Quake.
 In it a user could navigate content from a first person vantage point and interact with the environment using what was essentially an extension to HTML called 3DML.

-In 2000, I became interested in Flatland in part because I wanted to explore its Web-centric expressive potential by creating an interactive environment and at the same time a 3D immersive audio-visual installation where a user would have a complete control over how and for how long they would subject themselves to various aspects of the ensuing experience.
+In 2000, I became interested in Flatland in part because I wanted to explore its Web-centric expressive potential by creating an interactive environment and at the same time a 3D immersive audio-visual installation where a user would have complete control over how and for how long they would subject themselves to various aspects of the ensuing experience.
 The concept was simple–start with something relatively tangible and slowly dissolve experience into something abstract.
 So, I started out with my own apartment building where I used to live at the time.
 By offering multiple possible paths, I encouraged users to explore the space at their own pace until they stumbled across an anomaly, a choke point that transported them to the next stage.
 A three-stage journey was split into the apartment building and its surroundings, a free-fall through a dark void surrounded with audio-visual cues, and finally an Escher-esque 3D surface users would need to navigate to find the final exit and thereby complete their journey.
-All along, various corners of each area would be populated with spatialized aural cues (Flatland came with a reasonably compelling spatially aware audio engine that could be experienced with a pair of headphones).
+All along, various corners of each area were populated with spatialized aural cues (Flatland came with a reasonably compelling spatially aware binaural audio engine that could be experienced with a pair of headphones).
 As a result, each user’s journey would be fundamentally different both from a storytelling and aural perspectives, the latter being the aspect I was primarily interested in.